 - You can apply for credit for work that you arrange (a “student-arranged” placement) or for work that we arrange (a “school-arranged” placement.)
 This file contains advice on finding a placement yourself and a list of “school-arranged” placements.

 - You can apply for approval of a student-arranged placement as soon as you receive an offer.
 We review the placement before we approve it.
+The placement may be anywhere in the country as long as you have internet access to participate in an online course.
 We will make decisions on applications in the order we receive them.
 Apply as soon as you can.

-- The deadline to apply for school-arranged placements is March 21.
+- The deadline to apply for school-arranged placements is March 20.
 You can apply for up to three placements.
-Placements will make decisions about who to accept by April 4.
+Placements will make decisions about who to accept by April 3.
+If any school-arranged placements remain open after that date we may take additional applications and students will be notified on the student listservs.

 Enrollment, Tuition and Financial Aid